TO EAT | RECIPE

-Secret 1: Making macarons is all about the preparations.
+Secret 1: Making macarons is all about the preparation.
 Start by preheating the oven to 150 degrees.
-After that, I prefer preparing all ingredients like this:
+After that, I prefer preparing all the ingredients like this:

 Put the silicone macaron mats (I use four mats in one go) on the baking tray.
 For the best result, the baking tray needs to have little holes.
-I like the ones I buy here in France; I couldn’t find the English version of it.
-You can buy them here if interested (no affiliated link, just mentioning).
+I like the ones you can buy here in France; however, I couldn’t find the English version of it.
+You can buy them here if interested (no affiliate link, just mentioning).

 Prepare the colours you want to use.
 I use Wilton’s icing colour gel.
 Never use colouring liquid, as it will change the texture of the batter.

 Prepare the disposable piping bags.
 Use one piping bag for each colour you are going to use, and one piping bag for each filling.